How inspections work

 A follow-up inspection is done if a business scored 91 points or lower on their most recent inspection.
 If a business has an inspection report score of over 91 points, health inspectors have the discretion to do a follow-up inspection on significant issues.

-As of January 2020, follow-up inspections will be done within about 14 days.
+Follow-up inspections will be done within about 14 days after the routine inspection.
 During follow-up inspections, health inspectors check if violations have been corrected.

 The main job of a Health Inspector is to make sure a business is serving safe food.
 Health Inspectors check how food is received, stored, prepared and cooked.
 They also check that food safety rules are followed.
 Some food safety rules are about: